Welcome

 I start to speak again, but she cuts me off.

-She gives me a brief hug.
+She gives me a brief hug, and then, she’s gone.

 A wave of sadness comes over me.

-But with her gone, the outside world fades away.
+It’s not that I miss Keela, but with her gone, the outside world fades away.

 Sleep